 Music Performance Instruction (for credit): Private Lessons or Group

 For private lesson courses (Instrument/Voice 201) and certain group instruction courses, please see information under each instrument listed below.
 Also, read closely for any prerequisites mentioned, such as an audition, ability to read music, etc. If the instrument that you're interested in studying does not have its own listing, then go to the heading Private Lessons for Other Instruments listed further down to get contact information for the instructor for that instrument.

 If you're interested in taking private lessons for an instrument or voice for no credit, you may be able to find an available instructor via the musician referral service.

 For information or permission to register for private lesson courses for the instruments listed below, please contact the instructors.
 An audition may be required; all students requesting to register for one of these courses are expected to know how to read music.
 Additionally, most instructors expect a student to provide their own instrument for the 201 course.

-After receiving permission to take private lessons, students must complete a consent form, available from the Student Office, MRH 3.836, obtain the instructor's signature, and return the form to the Student Office before registering for the course.
+After receiving permission to take private lessons, students must complete a consent form, obtain the instructor's approval, and have the restriction lifted by Stephen Wray in the Student Office (MRH 3.836) before registering for the course.